I believe in the power of words, cinema, and love. I'm a writer, director, a leader with an attitude, and I'm gonna change the world.

 Everything that is great goes through a process.
 The Incredible Existence of You book and series, has been my process.

-I'm a freelance writer, director, and creative gun for hire.
+I'm a writer, director, and creative gun for hire.

 I've been writing and directing film and video content my entire life, so here's a long story, semi-short:

 I grew up in the San Francisco Bay Area and lived in 10 homes before 10 years old.
 I wasn't good at school because family finances kept us moving around a lot.
 A poor kid with ADHD, dyslexia, loving parents but no stability, I sought refuge in creative writing, film and television.
 I got the ‘film bug’ at age 9 when I stole my mother’s Hi-8 Video Camera and made my very first film.
 It was a stop-motion movie using my action figures and a miniature set that I built from cardboard boxes and legos.
 Basically, I was “Andy” from TOY STORY.